tin2tin/Pallaidium/README.md

 # Text to Video
 Adding text to video to the Blender Video Sequence Editor using ModelScope.

-It needs 20 GB of VRAM to run, this and impossible download times, makes me give up this project for now.

 ## How to install
 Run Blender as Administrator and open the system console(Blender system console processsing can be stopped with Ctrl + C) before clicking the Generate Movie button, so you can see how it is progressing the module installation.
 It'll take a lot of time, since it is a huge and slow download.

-If some additional python modules are missing, write about it here(so I can add them), and use the Blender PIP add-on to manually install the missing modules: https://github.com/amb/blender_pip

 Alternative download for the weighted set which needs 20 GB of VRAM to run: https://modelscope.cn/models/damo/text-to-video-synthesis/files